 When your beneficiary chooses to receive the payout in installments

-Your beneficiary can choose to receive the proceeds of your policy in a lump sum or in installments.
+Your beneficiary can choose to receive the life insurance proceeds of your policy in a lump sum or in installments.
 If they select the latter method, they could face a tax bill.
 Any interest earned on the death benefit amount is subject to income tax.

 What about beneficiaries?